ava-labs/apm/README.md

 Note: This code is currently in Alpha.
 Proceed at your own risk.

-Avalanche Plugin Manger is a command-line tool to manage virtual machines binaries for [avalanchego](https://github.com/ava-labs/avalanchego).
+`apm` is a command-line tool to manage virtual machines binaries for [avalanchego](https://github.com/ava-labs/avalanchego).

 `apm` allows users to build their own custom repositories to provide virtual machine and subnet definitions outside of